WebReflection/uhtml/DOCUMENTATION.md

 This might not look super useful for "_one-off_" created elements, but it's a performance game changer when the UI is frequently updated, as in lists, news feeds, chats, games, etc.

-I also understand this list of steps might be "_a bit_" overwhelming, but these describe pretty much everything that happens in both [rabbit.js](./esm/rabbit.js) and [rabbit.js](./esm/handlers.js) files, where _rabbit.js_ also takes care of the whole "_execution stack dance_", which enables nested rendered, with smart diff, and through the [µdomdiff](https://github.com/WebReflection/udomdiff#readme) module.
+I also understand this list of steps might be "_a bit_" overwhelming, but these describe pretty much everything that happens in the [rabbit.js](./esm/rabbit.js) file, which also takes care of the whole "_execution stack dance_", which enables nested rendered, with smart diff, and through the [µdomdiff](https://github.com/WebReflection/udomdiff#readme) module.

 It's also worth mentioning I've been fine-tuning all these steps since the beginning of 2017, so maybe it was unnecessary to describe them all, but "_the nitty-gritty_" at least is now written down somewhere 😅